-2020-21 Student Population Total Enrollment Socioeconomically Disadvantaged English Learners Foster Youth 1.0 96 58.3 4.2 This is the total number of students enrolled.
-This is the percent of students who are eligible for free or reduced priced meals; or have parents/guardians who did not receive a high school diploma.
-This is the percent of students who are learning to communicate effectively in English, typically requiring instruction in both the English Language and in their academic courses.
-This is the percent of students whose well-being is the responsibility of a court.
+2021-22 Student Population TotalSocioeconomicallyEnrollmentDisadvantaged English Learners Foster Youth 75 62.7 8.0 Students whose well being is the responsibility of a court.
+Total Number of Students enrolled in Conejo Valley High School.
+Students who are eligible for free or reduced priced meals; or have parents/guardians who did not receive a high school diploma.
+Students who are learning to communicate effectively in English, typically requiring instruction in both the English Language and in their academic courses.

-2019-20 Enrollment for All Students/Student Group
+2021-22 Enrollment for All Students/Student Group

 Student Group Total Percentage

-English Learners 4 4.2
+English Learners 6 8.0

-Foster Youth 1 1.0
+Foster Youth

-Homeless 6 6.3
+Homeless 5 6.7

-Socioeconomically Disadvantaged 56 58.3
+Socioeconomically Disadvantaged 47 62.7

-Students with Disabilities 22 22.9
+Students with Disabilities 15 20.0

 Enrollment by Race/Ethnicity

 Student Group Total Percentage

-African American 2 2.1
+African American 1 1.3

-American Indian or Alaska Native
+American Indian

-Asian 2 2.1
+Asian

-Filipino 2 2.1
+Filipino

-Hispanic 64 66.7
+Hispanic 51 68.0

-Two or More Races 1 1.0
+Two or More Races 2 2.7

-Native Hawaiian or Pacific Islander 1 1.0
+Pacific Islander 1 1.3

-White 24 25.0
+White 20 26.7

-- 1. The CVHS enrollment for socioeconomically disadvantaged students 2019-20 remains disproportionate to the overall CVUSD enrollment percentage of socioeconomically disadvantaged students. - 2.
-In 2019-20 Students with disabilities represented 11.8% of our student population. - 3.
+- 1. The CVHS enrollment for socioeconomically disadvantaged students reported in 2021-22 remains disproportionate to the overall CVUSD enrollment percentage of socioeconomically disadvantaged students. - 2.
+In 2021-22 Students with disabilities represented 20% of our student population. - 3.
 Our Hispanic population remains our majority enrollment by ethnicity.
-While not included in the data above our Hispanic enrollment grew to 66.7% in 2020-21.

-Overall Performance
+4. Overall Performance